CatsAreLiquids/MA-Code/README.md

 For prototype testing, both the data_mesh and transformation_sever microservice need to be active, use generate plan to start a new testrun
 Which can be evaluated with evaluate_run and test_run Findability testing is split into retrieval evlauation and generation evaluation, simply include the relevant test file and the testing type.

+# Important Files
+    - prompts.yml lists all prompts employed in the prototype and the evaluation in one convienient file
+    - Backend/evaluation/Experiment Results/ contains the results reported in the paper
+    - Backend/evaluation/Ground Truth/ contains the ground truth for the Bird mini-dev sqls and the ground truth plans
+    - Backend/to_Airflow/dags/ contains the converted plans from the LLM+Evidence run, named after the corresponding query